thesobercoder/polygon/README.md

 ### Installer

-You can grab the latest Polygon installer from this [link](https://github.com/thesobercoder/polygon/releases/latest/download/polygon.msi).
+You can grab the latest Polygon installer from the latest [release](https://github.com/thesobercoder/polygon/releases/latest).
 The installer will place a shortcut to your user startup folder to ensure that Polygon start at Windows logon.

 ### Manual